GHTaarn/TerminalFilePicker.jl/README.md

 pick_file("."; pattern=r"[A-Za-z]*")
 ```

-The return value is the name of whichever file the user selected.
+The return value is the path of whichever file the user selected.